linobollansee/property-value-maximizer/README.md

 - **Data Collection and Information Gathering Epic**

-  - User Story 1.1: Install Required Dependencies and Packages
+  - User Story 1.1: Install Required Dependencies and Packages - Business Requirement 1
     - As a developer, I need to install all required dependencies and packages so that I can effectively utilize the necessary tools for project implementation.
       - Acceptance Criteria:
         - All dependencies are installed successfully without errors.